AlexFullmoon/aenocyon/README.md

   - Or drop Appimages
 - [ ] Check if all prerequisites for Crossover are *really* necessary for Office and PDF
 - RPM host installation of:
-  - [ ] Solaar
+  - [x] Solaar — works fine as Flatpak
-  - [ ] Seafile
+  - [x] Seafile — wound working COPR
-  - [ ] Crossover
-  - [ ] Ghostty
+  - [-] Crossover — requires i686 libraries, missing in Centos 10.
+Install in distrobox?
+  - [x] Ghostty — found a workaround for dnf bug.

 ## Current issues

-Ghostty RPM install conflicts with its own terminfo file from ncurses that come with fish.
-Awaiting fixes.
-For now, install fish from brew.

 Crossover _really_ doesn't like being installed on readonly filesystem, any operation with existing bottles results in hang up.
 Importing archived bottles work, though.
 For working with bottles install a copy into distrobox.

 Chezmoi gets some variables (un)defined if applied during build.
 Currently disabled in recipe, apply manually.

-Ghostty: bluebuild bug (?) with setting chroot for COPR.

 ## Making your own image